GenesisFR/HowToBecomeGoodAtShooters/README.md

 - In Plain Sight (Mantis): the headshot damage boost is always active in PVP
 - Incessant Chatter (Chatterbox): doesn't expire after dying (as long as you don't switch weapons)
 - Pack Instincts (Coyote’s Mask): buffs can be individually proc'ed by 3 players using it and can therefore all be active at the same time
-- Plague of the Outcasts (Pestilence): ticks are affected by weapon damage, OOCD, DTA and DTH.
-In PVP, the player who applied the debuff must die for the ticks to stop
+- Plague of the Outcasts (Pestilence): ticks are affected by weapon damage, OOCD, DTA and DTH. in PVP, the player who applied the debuff must die for the ticks to stop
 - Quick Draw (Dodge City Gunslinger's Holster): the shot consuming the buff will heavily boost Headhunter stacks for the next shot
 - Regicide (Regulus): also affected by explosive damage
 - Sandman (Sweet Dreams): doesn't work on warhounds
 - Septic Shock (Scorpio): venom stacks are added to each other when applied by different players
-- Tenacity (Eagle Bearer): provides an important reload speed bonus in PVP
+- Tenacity (Eagle Bearer): in PVP, provides an important reload speed bonus
 - Toxic Delivery (Vile): ticks are also affected by Perpetuation, OOCD, DTA and DTH

-#### Gear
+#### Gear sets

-- Bloodsucker:
+- Ground Control (Future Initiative): procs when someone is at full armor, not when the FI user is at full armor

+#### High-end

+- Bloodsucker: procs on skill kills. all stacks are refreshed upon killing an enemy
-- Creeping Death:
+- Creeping Death: mobs on which it procs remain affected by their natural status resistance
-- Focus:
-- Headhunter:
-- Intimidate:
-- Kinetic Momentum:
-- Tag Team:
-- Trauma:
-- Vigilance:
+- Empathic Resolve: refreshed every time you heal a player
+- Focus: stays proc'ed when reloading or unscoping for less than a second. doesn't proc with the Big Horn, Capacitor or TAC-50 as these are variable scopes
+- Headhunter: damage cap is boosted by anything that provides weapon damage, total weapon damage and DTA
+- Intimidate: proc'ed by the bonus armor when taking cover while using Sharpshooter
+- Kinetic Momentum: half of the stacks are lost upon using a chem launcher at full charges and it won't start rebuilding these stacks until it's back at full charges
+- Tag Team: proc'ed by the Jammer pulse and the Deflector shield (the latter can also consume the mark)
+- Trauma: boosted by status effects. blind and bleed have separate cooldowns
+- Vigilance: stays proc'ed when an enemy is damaging your shield or bonus armor

 #### Weapons

 - Finisher: procs when destroying enemy skills
 - Future Perfect: being at skill tier 3 is enough to overcharge
-- In-sync: procs when deploying a shield
+- In Sync: procs when deploying a shield
 - Measured: the second half is total weapon damage unlike the first half
 - Naked: procs when killing armored targets with a single shot
 - Optimist: boosts Headhunter stacks